 - To warn other motorists of accidents or hazards on a roadway while the vehicle is approaching, overtaking, or passing the accident or hazard;

-- On all vehicles actually engaged in a funeral procession to warn other motorists of the funeral procession.
+- All vehicles actually engaged in a funeral procession to warn other motorists of the funeral procession.

-Hazard light use is required in the following circumstance:
+Hazard light use is required in the following circumstances:

 - Whenever a vehicle is disabled upon the roadway and the vehicle is equipped with hazard lights which were not rendered inoperative by the event which caused the vehicle to be disabled.

 School Bus Laws